cms-desy-charged-higgs/cmssw/Alignment/OfflineValidation/README.md

 In the new frame work standalone executables do the job of the validations.
 They are designed to run indenpendently from the set up of validateAlignments.py, the executables only need a configuration file with information needed for the validation/plotting.
 One can implement a C++ or a python executable.

-If a C++ executable is implemented, the source file of the executable needs to be placed in the` Alignment/OfflineValidation/bin` directory and the BuildFile.xml in this directory needs to be modified.
+If a C++ executable is implemented, the source file of the executable needs to be placed in the `Alignment/OfflineValidation/bin` directory and the BuildFile.xml in this directory needs to be modified.
 For the readout of the configuration file, which is in JSON format, the property tree class from the boost library is used.
-See `bin/DMRmerge.cc as` an example of a proper C++ implementation.
+See `bin/DMRmerge.cc` as an example of a proper C++ implementation.

 If a python executable is implemented, the source file needs to be placed in the `Alignment/OfflineValidation/scripts` directory.
 In the first line of the python script a shebang like `#!/usr/bin/env python` must be written and the script itself must be changed to be executable.
 In the case of python the configuration file can be both in JSON/YAML, because in python both after read in are just python dictionaries.
-See `Example of Senne when he finished it` as an example of a proper python implementation.
+See `scripts/GCPpyPlots.py` as an example of a proper python implementation.

 For the special case of a cmsRun job, one needs to provide only the CMS python configuration.
 Because it is python again, both JSON/YAML for the configuration file are fine to use.
 Also for this case the execution via cmsRun is independent from the set up provided by validateAligments.py and only need the proper configuration file.
 See `python/TkAlAllInOneTool/DMR_cfg.py` as an example of a proper implementation.